adobe/commerce-cif-magento-graphql/README.md

 You can check some examples to create GraphQL queries and parse the JSON responses in the [unit tests](src/test/java/com/adobe/cq/commerce/magento/graphql/), including a test/example showing how to use GraphQL aliases.
 In addition, you can use our generic [GraphQL client bundle for AEM](https://github.com/adobe/commerce-cif-graphql-client) to send the queries.

 ## Remove un-used imports
-To sort an remove un-used imports that were automatically genered, please run the `format-code` profile.
+To format the code, sort and remove un-used imports that were automatically generated, please run the `format-code` profile.

 ```java
 mvn clean install -Pformat-code